SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 ### Versioning and tags

 TODO Someone should explain this.
-Be ware of 'latest', because 'latest' is ambigous, and may actually be 'latest' from the last time you downloaded the code, 18 months ago.
+Be ware of 'latest', because 'latest' is ambiguous, and may actually be 'latest' from the last time you downloaded the code, 18 months ago.

 (e.g. :latest versus :v1.2.3)